mahendranandi/Optimization-Algorithm/README.md

 **
-Also I think, it will be better if anyone want to help me by just making the ipynb files more understandable by separation the topics.
+For the discussion on comparison among the advanced optimization techniques to solve a real world case, please visit [here](https://github.com/mahendranandi/Optimization-Algorithm/tree/main/Playing_With_Optimizers_in_DL).

-If you feel hard anywhere, contact me in mahendranandi.0608@gmail.com
+Feel free to contact me in mahendranandi.0608@gmail.com

-HAve You Any Suggestion For Me?
-Please , you are welcome to inform me here or drop a message in [LinkedIn](https://www.linkedin.com/in/mahendra-nandi-7038b8176/)
+Suggestions are warmly wellcomed.
+Please ,inform me here or drop a message in [LinkedIn](https://www.linkedin.com/in/mahendra-nandi-7038b8176/)

 **